umbraco/UmbracoDocs/15/umbraco-cms/tutorials/creating-and-distributing-a-package.md

 It sets the version of the package to be what we've set in the release tag based on a previous step.
 {% endhint %}

-Below this there is another step to push the package to Our, which again is like our approach locally - except now we add the API key as a GitHub secret so it's not public to everyone.
+To push the package to Our, we add the API key as a GitHub secret to keep it private.

 ![GitHub secret](images/gh-secret.png)